slatedocs/slate/source/index.html.md

 curl -X POST "https://api.coinbtr.com/api/v1/trading/placeorder/" \
 -H "Content-Type: application/json" \
--H "Authorization: Token $COINBTR_TOKEN" \
+-H "Authorization: Token $COINBTR_API_KEY" \
 -d "{ \"market\": \"$MKT\", \"amount\": \"$AMOUNT\", \"type\":\"$TYPE\", \"side\": \"$SIDE\", \"price\": \"$PRICE\"}"
 ```
 You can place two types of orders: `limit` and `market`.
-Orders can be placed only if your account has enough funds.
+Orders can be placed only if your wallet has enough funds.
 Once an order is placed, your wallet funds will be frozen.
 If you cancel your order, the associated funds will be restored.
 If you cancel an open order that has been partially filled the exchanged funds will not be restored.
 ### HTTP Request
 `POST /api/v1/trading/placeorder/`